-Given pre-trained weights $\mW_0$, the fine-tuned weights through LoRA are given by: $ \mW^{*} = \mW_0 + \mB \mA.$ To achieve knowledge retention, we want to ensure the output activations derived from pretrained knowledge remain consistent after fine-tuning, formalized by the following condition: $\mW^* \mC = (\mW_0 + \mB\mA) \mC \approx \mW_0 \mC$.
-Simplifying this equation further, we obtain: $\mB \mA \mC \approx \mathbf{0},$ and to solve this problem, our goal is to have $\mA$ located in the null space matrix~\citep{Adam-NSCL} of $\mC$, which is formulated as $\mA \mC = \mathbf{0}$.
-Following the existing methods for conducting null space projection ~\citep{Adam-NSCL}, we first apply a Singular Value Decomposition (SVD) to $\mC=\mX\mX^T$: { }
+Following prior work \cite{MEMIT,fang2024alphaedit,Tang2025PutTS}, we collect activations from LMMs on a set of random samples representing pre-trained knowledge.
+Let the input activations to a linear layer be $X \in \mathbb{R}^{d_{in} \times BL}$, where $B$ is the number of samples, $L$ is the sequence length, and $d_{in}$ is the input dimension.
+And its covariance be $C = XX^T \in \mathbb{R}^{d_{in} \times d_{in}}$.
+Given pre-trained weights $W_0$, the fine-tuned weights through LoRA are given by: $W^{*} = W_0 + BA$.
+To achieve knowledge retention, we want to ensure the output activations derived from pretrained knowledge remain consistent after fine-tuning, formalized by the following condition: $W^* C = (W_0 + BA) C \approx W_0 C$.
+Simplifying this equation further, we obtain: $BA C \approx \mathbf{0}$, and to solve this problem, our goal is to have $A$ located in the null space matrix \cite{Adam-NSCL} of $C$, which is formulated as $A C = \mathbf{0}$.
+Following the existing methods for conducting null space projection, we first apply a Singular Value Decomposition (SVD) to $C= XX^T$: